red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

 ## Delete PVC resources associated with failed OSD

-1. First the **DeviceSet** must be identified that is associated with the failed OSD.
+1. First the **PVC** must be identified that is associated with the OSD that was terminated and then purged from the Ceph cluster in the prior section.

     ```
     oc get -n openshift-storage -o yaml deployment rook-ceph-osd-${osd_id_to_remove} | grep ceph.rook.io/pvc